heithorqueiroz/arretados-tech/README.md

 a.open the branch ndci in https://code.earthengine.google.com/

-b.to runing the code it is required a free account in Google Earth Engine
+b.to run the code it is required a free account in Google Earth Engine

 Other notes:
 normal Github flow: